ingadhoc/account-financial-tools/account_ux/README.rst

 #.
 Add constraint invoice-journal-type to let the user create sales/purchase invoices exclusively in the respectives sales/purchase journals:
 #.
 Add amount_total and amount_untaxed in the invoice tree view as optional and hide fields
+#.
+Add new filter 'Without resiual' on partner ledger

 Installation
 ============